-- Man in the Middle (MITM) Attacks: All of the AWS APIs are available via SSL- protected endpoints that provide server authentication using signed SSL certificates. - IP Spoofing: Amazon EC2 instances cannot send spoofed network traffic.
-The AWS-controlled, host-based firewall infrastructure will not permit an instance to send traffic with a source IP or MAC address other than its own. - Port Scanning: When port scanning is detected, it is logged and investigated. - Virtual Private Cloud: Instructure utilizes VPCs in order to further segment, protect, and isolate network traffic. - AWS GuardDuty: Instructure uses AWS GuardDuty to alert and inform on security incidents occurring against Instructure's services hosted in AWS.
+- Man In the Middle (MITM) Attacks: All AWS APIs are available via SSL- protected endpoints that provide server authentication using signed SSL certificates. - IP Spoofing: Amazon EC2 instances cannot send spoofed network traffic.
+The AWS-controlled, host-based firewall infrastructure will not permit an instance to send traffic with a source IP or MAC address other than its own. - Port Scanning: When port scanning is detected, it is logged and investigated. - Virtual Private Cloud: Instructure utilizes VPCs in order to further segment, protect, and isolate network traffic. - Intrusion Prevention: Instructure uses AWS GuardDuty to alert and inform on security incidents occurring against Instructure's services hosted in AWS. - Intrusion Detection: Instructure leverages Lacework on all AWS accounts, forwarding alerts to the Instructure Security Team.
+All output is sent to Instructure's centralized logging management system for further analysis and alert generation.

-AWS SERVICES
+AWS Services